Quansight-Labs/pytest-run-parallel/README.md

 ## Requirements

 `pytest-run-parallel` depends exclusively on `pytest`.
-Optionally intalling `psutil` will help with identifying the number of logical cores available to the testing process in systems where that's not possible with the Python stdlib.
+Optionally installing `psutil` will help with identifying the number of logical cores available to the testing process in systems where that's not possible with the Python stdlib.